YePererva/cluster-instructions/instructions/ubuntu_single_node.md

 # Ubuntu Desktop as Single Node Variation

 In this "tutorial" I consider the 64-bit Ubuntu:
-- latest revision (currently Ubuntu 21.04)
+- latest version (currently Ubuntu 21.10)
-- latest LTS (currently Ubuntu 20.04.3 LTS)
+- latest LTS version (currently Ubuntu 20.04.3 LTS)

-If there are differences in set-up, I'll mention it!
+If there are differences in set-up, those will be mentioned!

 ## Before we start
 Make sure, you have a computer which is computational enough to run software you need.
 I also prefer to have PC with 2 disk: